craftcms/aws-s3/README.md

 ```

 Now any environments that have `S3_BUCKET` and/or `S3_REGION` environment variables defined will override the volume’s `bucket` and `region` settings.

+### Using the automatic focal point detection

+This plugin can use the AWS Rekognition service to detect faces in an image and automatically set the focal point accordingly.
+This requires the image to be either a jpg or a png file.
+To enable this feature, just turn it on the volume settings.

+:warning: ️Using this will incur extra cost for each upload

+:warning: ️Using this requires the <code>rekognition:DetectFaces</code> action to be allowed.